quellabs/signal-hub/README.md

 range of x is ProductsEntity
-range of y is ProductsDescriptionEntity via y.productsId=x.productsId retrieve (x.productsId) sort by y.productsName window 1 using page_size 10
+range of y is ProductsDescriptionEntity via y.productsId=x.productsId retrieve (x.productsId) sort by y.productsName window 1 using window_size 10
 ```

 ### Using ObjectQuel Query Language